 - (a) Static Load Tests.
-Static load tests shall be performed in accordance with the procedures specified in ASTM D1143. - (b) Force Pulse (Rapid) Load Tests.
-Force pulse (rapid) load tests shall be performed in accordance with the procedures specified in ASTM D7383.
+Static load tests shall be performed per the procedures specified in ASTM D1143. - (b) Force Pulse (Rapid) Load Tests.
+Force pulse (rapid) load tests shall be performed per the procedures specified in ASTM D7383.

 503.22 Drilled shafts will be measured by the linear foot from the elevation shown on the plans to the bottom of the hole as drilled.